Seulgi: Public image and influence

 From performance to visual media, Seulgi is an all-rounder artist.
 Brands often cite her positivity, creativity, passion for her craft, unique sensibility and style and cultural influence (especially among young Koreans) as reasons for why they choose her to represent them.

 In Gallup Korea's Idol Preference poll, before its discontinuation in 2020, Seulgi ranked as one of the most popular idols.
 She topped the monthly "Individual Girl Group Members Brand Power Ranking" published by the Korean Corporate Reputation Research Institute several times.
 In a survey among soldiers doing mandatory military service in South Korea in 2019, Seulgi ranked as the fourth most popular female K-pop idol.
-She has also consistently placed high in the Korea Queer Women Community's annual poll due to admiration for her "girl crush" image.

 Seulgi has also been recognized for her fashion sense.
 Her casual, chic and trendy style has made her an emerging leader in casual fashion and a reference for the MZ generation in South Korea.
 In particular, her influence on the rise of minimalist fashion among Koreans in their 20s and 30s has been highlighted.
 In her show Seulgi.zip, a mainly fashion-themed program, Seulgi discussed fashion items, style points and favorite trends with her guests and gave advice to her listeners.
-Seulgi became the first K-pop act to be selected as global ambassador for Italian luxury brand Salvatore Ferragamo.
-A brand representative stated that they selected for her popularity as a fashion icon, a successful performer, and an influential entertainer.
+Seulgi became the first K-pop act to be selected as global ambassador for Italian luxury brand Salvatore Ferragamo, with the brand representative stating that they selected Seulgi for her popularity as a fashion icon, a successful performer, and an influential entertainer.